450/speedrun.com/README.md

 ## Further Notes

-* For the purposes of running this repository locally without having to create a HTTP server all `<a>` elements `href` attributes point to a local path (e.g. `index.html` and `../Games/index.html`).
-For production, this would instead be better pointing directly to the base directory (`/` and `/Games/index.html`).
+* For the purposes of running this repository locally without having to create a HTTP server all `<a>` elements' `href` attributes point to a local path (e.g. `index.html` and `../Games/index.html`).
+For production, this should instead point directly to the base directory (`/` and `/Games/index.html`).

 ---

 ## File Structure

+The file structure here is purely an example for demo purposes.
+Pages are liked with each other allowing for this repository to be run as a functional local website with no back-end.

+The HTML filenames themselves link to the Github-hosted preview of the page, which has the base URL of http://450.github.io/speedrun.com.

 ### HTML

-The filenames themselves link to the Github-hosted preview of the page, which has the base URL of http://450.github.io/speedrun.com.

 Markup is shared across multiple pages.
 For example, the Streams page features the same full-width `<article>` layout as the `<nav>` element at the top of the Games page.